Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Numerical Experiment

-In this section, we validate the accuracy of the proposed formulas of 1D RBMP using a series of Monte-Carlo simulations.
-For each combination of $n$ and $m$ values, 100 RBMP realizations are randomly generated.
-For each realized instance, the optimal matching is solved by a standard linear program solver GLPK \citep{glpk}.
-The average optimal matching distances for each $(m,n)$ combination is recorded as the sample mean across the 100 realizations.
+In this section, we validate the accuracy of the proposed formulas for 1D RBMP on a lattice using a series of Monte-Carlo simulations.
+For each combination of $n$ and $m$ values, 500 RBMP realizations are randomly generated.
+Each realized instance is solved by a customized algorithm, as detailed in \ref{apx: DP}.
+The average optimal matching distances for each $(m,n)$ combination is recorded as the sample mean across the 500 realizations.

-Figure \ref{fig: numerical} compares the simulation results with the formulas developed for both balanced and unbalanced cases, including Equations \eqref{eq: exp_Xnn}, \eqref{eq: exp_Xnm_corrected} \eqref{eq: exp_Xnm_upper_corrected}, and \eqref{eq: general_model}.
-The optimal matching distances solved for each instance from the Monte-Carlo simulation is represented by the light-blue dots and their sample mean is represented by the red solid curve with square markers.
-The estimations from Equations \eqref{eq: exp_Xnn}, \eqref{eq: exp_Xnm_corrected}, \eqref{eq: exp_Xnm_upper_corrected}, and \eqref{eq: general_model} are marked by the blue dash-dot curves, blue dash-dot curves with cross markers, green dash-dot curves with plus markers, and grey dash curves, respectively.
+Figure \ref{fig: numerical} compares the simulation results with the formulas developed for both balanced and unbalanced cases, including Equations \eqref{eq: exp_Xnn}, \eqref{eq: exp_Xnm}, and \eqref{eq: exp_Xnm_upper}.
+The distance estimates are rescaled by an asymptotic scaling factor --- $\sqrt{n}$ and $n+m$ for balanced and unbalanced cases, respectively.
+The sample means of optimal matching distances solved for each instance from the Monte-Carlo simulation is represented by the red solid curve with square markers.
+The estimations from Equations \eqref{eq: exp_Xnn}, \eqref{eq: exp_Xnm}, \eqref{eq: exp_Xnm_upper} are marked by the blue dashed curves, the blue dashed curves with cross markers, and the green dot-dash curves with plus markers, respectively.

-We first try the balanced cases.
-Let the value of $n = m$ vary from 1 to 200.
+For the balanced cases, we let the value of $n = m$ vary from 1 to 15000.
 Figure \ref{fig: numerical} (a) shows the results.
-It can be seen that the estimations by Equation \eqref{eq: exp_Xnn} closely match with the simulation averages, with an average relative error of 4.57\%.
-Meanwhile, Equation \eqref{eq: general_model} has a larger average relative error of 43.2\%.
-This indicates that Equation \eqref{eq: exp_Xnn} performs significantly better than Equation \eqref{eq: general_model}.
-In addition, when $n$ and $m$ are considerably small, Equation \eqref{eq: exp_Xnn} tends to overestimate the simulation average.
-However, this error diminishes rapidly as $n$ increases.
-For instance, the relative error is 57.8\% when $n=1$, but drops significantly to 9.2\% when $n=6$.
-This deviation is likely due to the assumption of i.i.d. step sizes, as the correlation among the step sizes $l_i$ generally decreases with increasing $n$.
-When $n$ is sufficiently large (e.g., $n>m+100$), Equation \eqref{eq: exp_Xnn} can provide a very accurate estimation.
+It can be seen that the estimations by Equation \eqref{eq: exp_Xnn} closely match with the simulation averages, with an average relative error of 1.62\%.
+This indicates that Equation \eqref{eq: exp_Xnn} provides very accurate estimates.
+It can also be observed that the simulated distance quickly converges to $\frac{\sqrt{\pi}}{4}$ as $n$ increases, which is consistent with our analytical predictions.